EdmondKonya/Test-Repo/README.md

-# Test-Repo
+# Coursera course: DataScience
-Test Repo for the Coursera Course; Datascience Toolbox
+## The Data Scientist’s Toolbox
+Inital repo for the course project